Lytham Lifeboat Station: History

-On service to the vessel Douglas of Preston, Lancashire on 15 December 1911, an enormous wave lifted the Charles Biggs (ON 73), and deposited her down onto Salter's Bank.
-Impossible to refloat the boat, the crew had to leave the boat where it was and walk home, the boat being retrieved undamaged two days later.
-Charles Biggs would remain in service at Lytham until 1912.
-The replacement was a 35-foot Self-righting lifeboat Kate Walker (ON 627), named after the late wife of the donor John Charles Walker.
-She would serve Lytham through to 1931, launching just four times, but rescuing 8 lives.
+On service to the vessel Douglas of Preston, Lancashire, on 15 December 1911, an enormous wave lifted the Charles Biggs (ON 73), and deposited her down onto Salter's Bank.
+Impossible to refloat the boat, the crew had to leave it where it was, and walk home.
+The boat, being undamaged, was retrieved two days later.
+Charles Biggs remained in service at Lytham until 1912.
+The replacement was a 35-foot self-righting lifeboat Kate Walker (ON 627), named after the late wife of the donor John Charles Walker.
+She served Lytham until 1931, launching just four times, but rescuing 8 lives.